CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Interface-style-guide.md

 * Lane sausage
 * Half-lane sausage (does not exist yet)

-> Do we have a centralised class for this stuff?
+> Do we have a centralized class for this stuff?